Written by Michele Wheat

 - Other shades of green are also used to promote awareness.
 For example, a lime green wristband could denote Lyme disease or Lymphoma, jade stands for hepatitis B and liver cancer, light green symbolizes celiac disease, and mint green represents genetic disorders.

-Blue Wristbands
+Blue awareness Wristbands

 - Blue seems to be the most popular color to represent diseases, disorders, syndromes, viruses, and social issues; it's even the color for Canada's National Nonsmoking Week.